-One of the ways in which Healthwatch Worcestershire will meet its statutory responsibility to consider the views of volunteers and lay persons is through the Reference & Engagement Group membership.
+One of the ways in which Healthwatch Worcestershire meets its statutory responsibility to consider the views of volunteers and lay persons is through the Reference & Engagement Group membership.

 2. Membership of the Reference & Engagement Group

-2.1 Membership of the Group will be open to any organisation within the voluntary & community sector that can demonstrate it has in its objectives an interest in health and social care services that are commissioned or provided for the public of Worcestershire.
+2.1 Membership of the Group is open to any organisation within the voluntary & community sector that can demonstrate it has in its objectives an interest in health and social care services that are commissioned or provided for the public of Worcestershire.

 2.2 Membership of the Group is not open to the statutory sector commissioners/providers or private sector providers, although such organisations may be invited to attend Group meetings if it is in the interests of the business of the meeting that they should be in attendance.

-2.3 Membership of the Group will be extended to ‘Experts by Experience’ at the invitation of the Group.
+2.3 Membership of the Group is extended to ‘Experts by Experience’ at the invitation of Healthwatch Worcestershire’s Board.

-2.4 Membership will be by way of application.
-Approval of applications will rest with the Directors of Healthwatch Worcestershire taking into account the views of Members Co-opted to the
+2.4 Membership is by way of application.
+Approval of applications rests with the Directors of Healthwatch Worcestershire considering the views of Members co-opted to the Public Board Meeting.

 3. The Role of the Reference & Engagement Group

-3.1 The Reference & Engagement Group will perform the following functions:
+3.1 The Reference & Engagement Group performs the following functions:

-• To provide advice to Healthwatch Worcestershire on its operational business
+- To provide advice to Healthwatch Worcestershire on its operational business activities.

-• To provide assurance to Healthwatch Worcestershire on its operational
+- To provide assurance to Healthwatch Worcestershire on its operational business activities.

 – by acting as a conduit for information between Healthwatch Worcestershire and the membership/contact base of individual organisations.